 Sunscreen is supposed to keep you safe from cancer — so when a carcinogen (a substance that is known to cause cancer) is detected in a popular sunscreen, well, the irony is simply not funny.
-A Banana Boat sunscreen recall was just issued, as a concerning substance was found in a few batches of one Banana Boat product.
+In the summer of 2022, a Banana Boat sunscreen recall was issued, as a concerning substance was found in a few batches of one Banana Boat product.

 Here’s what you need to know about the recall, benzene, and how to avoid excessive exposure to the chemical.

 Banana Boat sunscreen has been recalled — here's what you need to know:

 On July 29, 2022, Banana Boat’s parent company, Edgewell Personal Care Company, issued a voluntary recall of three batches of Banana Boat Hair & Scalp Spray SPF 30.
 All batches are in the 6-ounce size, with the UPC 0-79656-04041-8.
 They are:

 Lot Code 20084BF, expires February 2023

 According to a press release by Edgewell, internal testing detected “trace levels of benzene” in samples of the product, which is packaged in an aerosol can.